1f991/patreon-php/docs/03-examples.md

 ## Delete Users When Pledge Is Cancelled

-Scenario: You have a website which allows people to create an account when they are a patron to your Patreon Campaign, and you need to delete an account if their Pledge is cancelled.
+Scenario: You have a website which allows people to create an account when they are a patron of your Patreon Campaign, and you need to delete the account if their Pledge is cancelled.

 ```php